pladdy/mud/tin/map/README.md

 items, mobs, death traps, etc.  I use anything from roomnotes, roomnames, and colors to designate different things.

+`map key` to see what colors mean what

 The map file and the .tin files that supply map oriented actions/aliases are in the *map/* directory.
 The actions and aliases setup a framework to handle actions and provide aliases to use the map more effectively.